nodejs/wiki-archive/Installation.md

 The [http://nodejs.org/dist/npm/](http://nodejs.org/dist/npm/) directory contains the latest `.zip` archive of npm (such as `npm-1.1.16.zip` when npm v1.1.16 was the latest).

-Put `node.exe` to a clean directory, add that directory to your `PATH` variable, unpack npm to the same directory, and then you'll be able to run scripts (`node scriptname.js`) and install modules (`npm install modulename`) anywhere you want.
+Put `node.exe` to a clean directory, add that directory to your `PATH` variable, unpack npm to the same directory.
+With the help of `PATH` you'll be able to run scripts (`node scriptname.js`) and install modules (`npm install modulename`) in any directory.

 ##### Manual update